 Instructions

-- 5 Cover with foil and bake for 45 minutes.
-Remove foil and bake uncovered for 15-20 minutes until topping is golden brown and edges are bubbling.
+- 4 Bake for 45 minutes until top is golden and edges are bubbling.

-- 6 Let rest 10 minutes before serving.
+- 5 Cool for 10 minutes before serving.